-1.1.1 Monitor and Preserve At-Risk Projects: The City has identified 150 multi-family rental units at-risk of converting from income-restricted to market-rate during the planning period.
+1.1.1 Monitor and Preserve At-Risk Projects: The City has identified 82 multi-family rental units at-risk of converting from income-restricted to market-rate within the next 10 years.
 To preserve affordability of these units, the City shall proactively meet with the property owners and identify funding sources and other incentives to continue income-restrictions.
 The City shall develop strategies to act quickly should the property owners decide not to continue income-restrictions.
 The strategy program may include, but is not limited to, identifying potential funding sources and organizations and agencies to purchase the property.
 The City will also ensure that proper noticing requirements are followed and tenant education is conducted.